Mysterio-O/react-setup-pro/readme.md

 ### This will:
   - Copy a pre-configured template into your current directory
   - Automatically install all dependencies
+  - You're all set to start your new project

 ### 📁 Template Features